 The EMT course is 6 credit hours.
 Up to 20 students can be accepted into the course each semester.
-There are no pre-requisites to begin the EMT course, however, you must have a BLS Provider CPR certification prior to the course or obtain the certification early in the course.
+There are no pre-requisites to begin the EMT course.

 As an Emergency Medical Technician, you will be trained to perform the following skills:

 - Cardiac arrest management

 - Long bone immobilization